White power: Concept and ideology

 White power is a political slogan, a political movement, and an ideology, which serves as an organizing principle for white supremacists.
 Its original coinage was related to the concept of pan-white supremacy or "white unity".
-This is opposed to the previous conceptions of specifically "Aryan" or "Nordic" white supremacy, without a hierarchy of ethnicity outside of the umbrella of "white".
+This is opposed to the previous conceptions of specifically "Aryan" or "Nordic" white supremacy, with white power ideology not having a hierarchy of ethnicity outside of the umbrella of "white".
 The white power ideology also did not exclude Catholics.
 This ideology included groups like Mediterraneans, Slavic peoples, and other groups of white people then considered "foreign" to the United States, in its conception of the white race.
 The most important thing was that one be neither black nor Jewish.
 Scientifically, the idea of race is not considered to be a biological reality and ideas of race vary greatly.
 Though this white power ideology arose out of American neo-Nazism, it differed from the established racial ideas of contemporary American white racists, who were instead entirely Protestant and more focused on Nativism.
 It also differed from Adolf Hitler and the Nazi Party's idea of race, which was only focused on Nordic-Germanic peoples as the "master race" and had other European ethnic groups at varying levels on a hierarchy of race.

 Outside of its usage as a slogan, the original Rockwell definition of white power is not universal and many alternative definitions exist, several of which conflate or equate it with other, similar terms, or distinguish them.
 It is sometimes used as the overarching term for the many different types of white racist ideologies.
 Patricia Ventura and Edward Chan defined white power as "the current extremist form of white supremacy" and also to refer to a "conglomeration of ideologies and activities commonly designated as white supremacy, white nationalism, white separatism, (white) ethnonationalism, and the far right".
-Scholar Kathleen Belew defined the white power movement more generally to refer to "the social movement that brought together members of the Klan, militias, radical tax resisters, white separatists, neo-Nazis,and proponents of white theologies such as Christian Identity, Odinism, and Dualism between 1975 and 1995", also referred to as the racist right, white nationalists, white separatists, or white supremacists.
+Scholar Kathleen Belew defined the white power movement more generally to refer to "the social movement that brought together members of the Klan, militias, radical tax resisters, white separatists, neo-Nazis, and proponents of white theologies such as Christian Identity, Odinism, and Dualism between 1975 and 1995", also referred to as the racist right, white nationalists, white separatists, or white supremacists.
 She drew a distinction between white nationalism and this definition of white power, with white nationalists desiring a less violent outcome.
 According to Betty A. Dobratz and Stephanie L. Shanks-Meile, white supremacist John C. Sigler III said it was "a generic term denoting a pro-white position".